zeitgeistpm/documentation/docs/learn/order-book.md

 order.
 This function ensures that the order book remains up-to-date with only active intents to trade, thereby preserving market liquidity and participant interest.

+### Market Creator Fees

+As other trading mechanisms on Zeitgeist, the order book does also charge fees for the market creator.
+The fees are charged for each taken order in the market's base asset (collateral).
+As usual, the fee is specified by the market creator.